eth-cscs/py2spack/docs/implementation.md

 Various general utilities for file handling and downloading.

+#### spack_utils.py

+Various utilities for interacting with the local Spack installation.

 ### Main program

 The main program is excecuted by the method `core.convert_package`.
 It performs or at least initiates all of the steps described in the workflow in the initial section of this page.
 Its arguments are